|Nutrition Facts (per serving)|

 Allow about 6 to 8 pieces (drumettes and flats) per person if they are the only appetizer or if you are serving them as part of a more substantial meal with sides.
 If there are several appetizer choices, allow about 4 to 6 pieces per person.
 Serve the chicken wings with celery sticks and blue cheese dressing or ranch dressing for dipping.

-- Optional: Celery sticks, blue cheese dressing, ranch dressing
+Celery sticks, blue cheese dressing, ranch dressing, optional, for serving

 Gather the ingredients.